marko-knoebl/slides/sections/node/07-modules-en.md

 ## ES modules

-The standard ES syntax for importing and exporting is currently experimental in node.js.
-Official support is hindered by some implementation problems.
+Standard ES syntax for importing and exporting can be used without a flag since node 13.2 (released November 2019)

+**opt-in** via:

+- specifyling `"type": "module"` in _package.json_
+- filename ending _.mjs_